ColinYu2024/SecureMail/README.md

 # TBD Project

 ## Overview
 TBD is an application designed to read and send signed emails.
 It lets users read and verify emails as well as signed emails.
-Due to time limitations, this only works for programs signed and sent by this program.
+This program was designed to verify if the email you have received is truely from the person who sent it with a signed hash signature.
+This application is only in a proof of concept as many features are very limited in scope and currently can only verify emails sent by this program.

-## Features
+## Intended Features
 - Read emails: View sender, date, subject, body, and verification status of received emails.
 - Send emails: Compose and send emails with recipient, subject, message content, and signature options.
 - User Authentication: Secure login mechanism for accessing email functionalities.